Financial Aid FAQs

 I would like to have my costs covered, and receive additional funding to assist with other educational costs such as travel, books, and rent.
 Can I request the amount I want?

-How do I know how much money I am eligible to receive a credit balance check?
+How do I know how much money I am eligible to receive on a credit balance check?

 - You will receive an award letter for one academic year at a time.
 You can take the tuition and fees for each quarter from your statement and subtract out the amount of aid you are scheduled to receive.
 You can also take your anticipated tuition and fees by looking at your published curriculum.
 Multiply the number of credits you are on track to take by the cost per credit hour.
 Then add on any lab, tech, and graduation fees, as applicable.
 Subtract out your scheduled financial aid disbursement, per your award letter.
 If this number is negative, that is the amount you are scheduled to receive in a credit balance check.